HIT Entertainment: 1982–1990: Early history as Henson Associates subsidiary

-1990–1999: Becoming independent
+1989–1999: Becoming independent

+Beginning in the late-1980s, Jim Henson Productions began negotiations with The Walt Disney Company regarding a possible purchase of a merger.
+Upon hearing these talks, Orton and other employees at HIT! convinced Henson to allow them to spin off the distribution arm as an independent distribution company.
+Following Henson's approval, in October 1989, Orton led management buyout of Henson International Television and re-incorporated the subsidiary as a standalone company named HIT Communications PLC.

+Under its new name, HIT no longer held distribution rights to Henson's catalogue, and instead began acquiring other programs for international distribution, including Woodland Animations' Postman Pat and Bagdasarian Productions' Alvin and the Chipmunks, and later international acquisitions like Lyrick Studios' Barney & Friends.

-HIT continued distributing programming by initially signing popular British series Postman Pat and the long-running Alvin and the Chipmunks series.
-The company then financed and distributed animated feature films based on The Wind in the Willows and Peter Rabbit books.
+Beginning in 1991, HIT would begin to engage in co-producing shows which they would distribute internationally, with the first two as part of this new strategy being Where's Wally? and Captain Zed and the Zee Zone.
+The company then began to finance and distribute animated feature films based on The Wind in the Willows and Peter Rabbit books.
 Helping to fund the company was an investment by British satellite and cable television operator Flextech took a 23% share in HIT for about £600,000.

-The HIT Wildlife division was set up to produce nature and wildlife programming which provided the company with 35% of its revenue by the mid-1990s.
+The HIT Wildlife division was created to produce nature and wildlife programming which provided the company with 35% of its revenue by the mid-1990s.

-HIT also handled international distribution for Barney & Friends, produced by Allen, Texas-based Lyrick Studios.
 With the success of Barney, HIT began to develop its own programming.
-In 1996, HIT was listed on the AIM to raise funding; it used the funding to launch HIT Video that produced direct-to-video programming in the UK.
+In 1996, HIT was listed on the AIM to raise funding; it used the funding to launch HIT Video, which would produce direct-to-video programming in the UK.